spreedly/r2d2/README.md

 ## Ruby support

-Currently, only Ruby v2.2 and below are supported.
+Currently, Ruby v2.2 is supported.
 For Ruby >= 2.3, work will need to be done (similar to [what was done in Gala](https://github.com/spreedly/gala/commit/0a4359ccdd5654b78747f9141645ca510ee255c2)) to use a compatible aead decryption algorithm.

 ## Install